Visit Malta in a weekend of 2 or 3 days

 Accommodation in Valletta

-For this weekend of 2 or 3 days in Malta, the best is to sleep in Valletta.
+For this weekend of 2 or 3 days in Malta, the best is to spend the night in Valletta.
 This is clearly the most convenient for a short stay!

 Day 2: Mdina / Rabat / Dingli Cliffs / Ghajn Tuffieha Bay